sstsimulator/sst-macro/docs/manual/manual.md

 -   Call graph: Generates callgrind.out file that can be visualized in either KCacheGrind or QCacheGrind.
-More details are given in [3.9](#sec:tutorials:callgraph).
+More details are given in .
 -   Spyplot: Generates .csv data files tabulating the number of messages and number of bytes sent between MPI ranks.
 SST-macro can also directly generate a PNG file.
 Otherwise, the .csv files can be visualized in the plotting program Scilab.
-More details are given in [3.10](#sec:tutorials:spyplot).
+More details are given in .
 -   Fixed-time quanta (FTQ): Generates a .csv data tabulating the amount of time spent doing computation/communication as the application progresses along with a Gnuplot script for visualization as a histogram.
-More details are given in [3.11](#sec:tutorials:ftq)
+More details are given in

-### Section 1.3: Known Issues and Limitations<a name="sec:intro:issues"></a>
+**Known Issues and Limitations** \label{sec:intro:issues}

 **Global Variables** \label{subsec:issues:globals}

 The use of global variables in SST-macro inherently creates a false-sharing scenario because of the use of user-space threads to model parallel processes.
-While we do have a mechanism for supporting them (see [5.1](#sec:skel:basic) for more information), the file using them must be compiled with C++.
+While we do have a mechanism for supporting them (see  for more information), the file using them must be compiled with C++.
 This is somewhat unfortunate, because many C programs will use global variables as a convenient means of accessing program data.
 In almost every case, though, a C program can simply be compiled as C++ by changing the extension to .cc or .cpp.

 **MPI** \label{subsec:issues:mpi}